robbintt/pylanthia/README.md

 - Clone this repo
 - Go into vendor and run `./setup.sh`
 - Fill in your `config.py`
-- Run `docker-compose up` to start the service
+- Run `docker-compose up` to create the docker container
 - I think I need to do a first-time setup of dependency.lic and other lich scripts??